evanx/chronica/README.md

 But monitoring is fun.
 So Chronica will re-imagine that solution, and implement it using Node microservices, Redis and ReactJS.

-Also I hope that by building an easy free service for security monitoring, this project might have a positive effect on internet security for many.
+Also I hope that by building an easy free service for security monitoring, based on this opensource project, might have a positive effect on internet security for many.

 ### Chronica services